sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 Click **Save**.

 **Review** the options.
-Then Click **create**.
+Then click **create**.

 ![Create a cluster](6.png)

 > **What is going on?**

-> You are creating a Kubernetes cluster with computing capacity for SAP HANA, express edition and a web SQL client, SQLPAD, in a single node.
+> You're creating a Kubernetes cluster with the computing capacity for SAP HANA, express edition and a web SQL client, SQLPAD, in a single node.
 The images for these containers will be pulled from the public `Docker` repository and store.
-The containers will be connected to each other and have some ports exposed to the internet.
+The containers will be connected to each other and have some ports exposed to the Internet.